Kylie Jenner Flaunts Huge Boobs In Tiny Corset With Kendall For ‘DropOne’ Ad

 “We wanted to focus the design of this line on a few specialty pieces, so that every style is unique to our vision,” Kendall explained.
 “This is our most personal collection yet; we’re very excited to launch it!”
 Fans are definitely loving the high-fashion threads since they’re selling out fast!

 The siblings are clearly on a roll, as Kylie recently opened up her second pop-up shop in downtown Manhattan, while being greeted by a screaming crowd of adoring fans.
-She has another located in Canoga Park!
+She also has another store located in Canoga Park!
 Meanwhile, Kendall has been strutting her stuff on several runways for NYFW, having booked gigs with Anna Sui, Marc Jacobs and more!

 HollywoodLifers, are you loving this sizzling promo of Kendall and Kylie?
 Let us know!